kevin-j-m/kjm-blog/content/posts/using-sonic-pi-to-play-music-with-ruby.md

 work within the IDE.

 To get around using the IDE directly, I found the [sonic-pi-cli](https://github.com/Widdershin/sonic-pi-cli) gem.
+This gem works with Sonic Pi versions 2.7 - 3.2.
 Its principal use case is to be used directly in the [terminal](https://github.com/Widdershin/sonic-pi-cli/blob/c4280f98edcec4de99801d013ec946cc47787932/bin/sonic_pi).
 However, it's a gem, and written in ruby, and the core functionality is available in a [class](https://github.com/Widdershin/sonic-pi-cli/blob/c4280f98edcec4de99801d013ec946cc47787932/lib/sonic_pi.rb)